Creating a last will and testament in Florida

 Holographic Wills in Florida

 Florida does not recognize holographic wills.
 A holographic will is a statement of last wishes that is not executed with the legal formalities of a last will and testament.
-A classic example is a persona writing down their wishes on a napkin shortly before their death.
+A classic example is a person writing down their wishes on a napkin shortly before their death.

 In fact, Florida will not recognize a holographic will even if it was written in another state that does allow holographic wills.